tecnico-ami/Project-Overview/README.md

 ### 2.9.1.
 Document structure (mandatory)

-Same as the proposal, with the following differences:

-- Replace _Plan_ (Section 6) with _Conclusion_ (new Section 6).
+The report structure is the following:

+1. Introduction
+2. Literature Review
+3. Problem
+  3.1.
+Solution Requirements
+  3.2.
+Assumptions
+4. Proposed solution
+  4.1.
+Overview
+  4.2 Logical design
+  4.3 Technology selection
+5. Bill-of-materials
+  5.1 Hardware
+  5.2 Software
+6. **Evaluation**
+  6.1 **Teamwork**
+  6.2 **Results**
+7. **Conclusion**
+8. Bibliography

+The structure of the report document is similar to the structure of the proposal but the _Plan_ (old Section 6) is replaced by _Evaluation_ (new Section 6).
+The _Teamwork_ (6.1) should review how the work was divided by the team.
-In it, state which requirements (from Section 3.1) were actually satisfied.
+The _Results_ (6.2) must present the main results and state which requirements (from Section 3.1) were actually satisfied (_satisfied_, _partially satisfied_, _not satisfied_) with brief explanations for each one.
-Also, write a summary of the achieved results, with an assessment of the strengths and weaknesses of the developed solution;
+Finally, the _Conclusion_ (Section 7) should make a critical assessment of what was achieved, pointing out what the solution does well and where it could be improved in the future.

-- Revise all other sections to accurately reflect the final solution.
+All sections must be updated to accurately reflect the final solution.

+Target size: 1500 words, limit 2000 words

 ### 2.9.2.
 Additional document requirements